SkyfallWasTaken/revoker/README.md

       # return { success: true, owner_email: "user@example.com" }
       # or { success: true, owner_email: "...", status: "action_needed" }
       # or { success: false } if it's not your token
+      #
+      # optional: include key_name to identify which specific key/token was revoked
+      # return { success: true, owner_email: "...", key_name: "prod-api-key" }
+      # for bots, use the bot name. this shows up in notifications to help users
+      # identify which token was compromised
     end

     # optional: custom redaction logic